Comic Browser:

 Grimm and Bear It

-Avengers Spotlight #22 Synopsis by Peter Silvestro
+Avengers Spotlight #22 synopsis by Peter Silvestro

 Hawkeye arrives at his meeting with Mockingbird a little late, leaving his Sky-Cycle parked outside.
 He is annoyed that she chose a marriage counselor so far away from Avengers Compound while she is miffed that he insisted that they do this in costume.
 Dr. Steinmetz interrupts and invites them into his office to begin but they are attacked by the Brothers Grimm tossing an explosive egg through the window.
 Mockingbird is tied up fighting a pie full of blackbirds while Hawkeye takes it outside.
 He and Mockingbird reunite against the twin baddies on the roof and the Grimms let slip that there is a contract out on Clint.
 Bobbi is paralyzed by nerve gas.
 Hawkeye sets a trap for the Grimms: by pretending to fall over the edge under a cloud of smoke, he gets above them and ropes them up—but then the archer is attacked by Mad-Dog.
 The vicious villain bites Hawkeye on the arm, poisoning him; they fall over the edge and land on a car roof—then suddenly Mad-Dog is pushed away and Hawkeye finds himself trapped between Mad-Dog and Bobcat….